Ulaanbaatar: Climate

-Owing to its high elevation, its relatively high latitude, its location hundreds of kilometres from any coast, and the effects of the Siberian anticyclone, Ulaanbaatar is the coldest national capital in the world, with a monsoon-influenced, cold semi-arid climate (Köppen BSk, USDA Plant Hardiness Zone 3b).
+Owing to its high elevation, its relatively high latitude, its location hundreds of kilometres from any coast, and the effects of the Siberian anticyclone, Ulaanbaatar is the coldest national capital in the world, and the coldest city on the planet with more than a million inhabitants, with a monsoon-influenced, cold semi-arid climate (Köppen BSk, Trewartha BSbc, USDA Plant Hardiness Zone 3a).
 Aside from precipitation and from a thermal standpoint, the city is on the boundary between humid continental (Dwb) and subarctic (Dwc).
 This is due to its 10.2 C mean temperature for the month of May.

 The city features brief, warm summers and long, bitterly cold and dry winters.
-The coldest January temperatures, usually at the time just before sunrise, are between -36 and -40 °C with no wind, due to temperature inversion.
+The coldest January temperatures, usually at the time just before sunrise, are between -36 and -40 °C with no wind, because of temperature inversion.
 Most of the annual precipitation of 267 mm falls from May to September.
-The highest recorded annual precipitation in the city was 659 mm at the Khureltogoot Astronomical Observatory on Mount Bogd Khan Uul.
-Ulaanbaatar has an average annual temperature of 0.2 °C, making it the coldest capital in the world (almost as cold as Nuuk, Greenland, but Greenland is not independent).
-Nuuk has a tundra climate with consistent cold temperatures throughout the year.
+The highest recorded annual precipitation in the city was 659 mm at the Khureltogoot Astronomical Observatory on Bogd Khan Mountain.
+Ulaanbaatar has an average annual temperature of 0.2 °C, making it the coldest capital in the world.
 Ulaanbaatar's annual average is brought down by its cold winter temperatures even though it is significantly warm from late April to early October.

 The city lies in the zone of discontinuous permafrost, which means that building is difficult in sheltered locations that preclude thawing in the summer, but easier on more exposed ones where soils fully thaw.
 Suburban residents live in traditional yurts that do not protrude into the soil.
-Extreme temperatures in the city range from -43.9 °C in January and February 1957 to 39.0 °C in July 1988.
+Extreme temperatures in the city range from -43.9 °C in January 1957 to 39.0 °C in July 1988.